 I am writing this in the busy lobby of Amsterdam’s Okura Hotel, the home of SuperInvestor, one of the private equity industry’s most important events.
 I’m surrounded by fund managers, flanked by placement agents, who are hunting down investors.
 In order to get enough of these investors to commit to a fund, the manager will need to create momentum and will, likewise, need to make sure that anything that could cause friction, en route, is closely monitored.

-In this and the next Loud and Clear, we’ll look at each, in turn.
+In this article, we’ll look at each, in turn.

 Let’s begin with momentum.
 Efficient fundraising relies on convincing prospective LPs that they must act now.
 This can be as much a matter of perception, as reality, of course.